“Yesterday’s the past, tomorrow’s the future, but today is a gift. That’s why it’s called the present.” – Bil Keane

 After research and talking with several solar companies, we decided on an 8.5kW Tesla Solar plus Powerwall+ system with their new high efficiency 425W panels.
 The main reason for our decision was the low cost, handsomely framed panels and the whole house backup capability.
 Other solar companies had good backups systems but we did not find any who would provide whole house backup.
 And, more importantly, we were delightfully surprised to see that Tesla came in with the best price.
 Having said that, we would soon discover that they seemed to have significantly reduced overhead by mostly eliminating customer service.

 After ordering, reviewing designs, applying for HOA and City approval, we were finally ready to get the system installed.
 Two different crews arrived over a span of a week to get the system installed.
 The panels went on first.
 The panel install crew was professional and friendly.
-However, when they left I noticed that the handsome frames we were so excited about were only installed on the front of the house (street facing roof).
+However, when they left I noticed that the handsome skirts (frames) we were so excited about were only installed on the front of the house (street facing roof).
 It looked great but I had expected to get them on the back as well.
-I reported it and in just a few days a technician came out and added the frames to the back roof panels.
-He explained that they usually only install the frames on the front.
-So, please note, if you want frames on all your panels, make sure you let them know in advance.
+I reported it and in just a few days a technician came out and added the skirts to the back roof panels.
+He explained that they usually only install the skirts on the front.
+So, please note, if you want skirts on all your panels, make sure you let them know in advance.
+Also, the skirts are only put on the left, right and bottom.
+There are no skirts on the top to allow heat to escape from the panels during the hot summer.

 A week later, another crew showed up to wire it in and commission the system.
 This meant a day without power, but we were prepared for that.
 I tried not to be a nuisance, but couldn’t help but watch and ask questions.
 I made sure all of the crew had plenty of bottled water, Gatorade and snacks, including ice cream candy bars since it was so hot.
 They installed the Powerwalls in our garage and wired in the breaker panels and Tesla Gateway by the utility meter.
 After everything was installed, they powered it up and began the commissioning process.